stackforge/tripleo-ansible/README.rst

    https://review.openstack.org/#/c/114360/ - This includes a new image element, named restore-ssh-host-keys, which is intended to restore host keys preserved by the ansible scripts after a reboot.
- * Add tripleo-ansible to /opt/stack - (gozer: hp/tripleo-ansible)
-   https://review.hpcloud.net/#/c/37341 - This includes a new image element, named tripleo-ansible, which can be included in seed and undercloud image builds to allow the tripleo-ansible tools to be automatically deployed for use.

 The following patches are HIGHLY recommended: